-As for me: About 20% of my donations came from online shopping through Giving Assistant!
+As for me, about 20% of my donations came from online shopping through Giving Assistant!
 Just normal online shoppers, donating the cash back they earned in small, yet very meaningful amounts.
-Below is a graph showcasing the growth of my donations between November 2017 all the way into June 2018.
+Below is a graph showcasing the growth of my donations between November 2017 through June 2018.

 Arriving in Zambia

-It helped that approximately every 13 miles, we made a pit-stop for water and snacks.
+We made a pit-stop for water and snacks approximately every 13 miles.
 We would also wait for the last rider to get there before resuming the next leg of the journey.
-By breaking the trip into 13-mile legs, the 325-mile journey felt more digestible to my brain, which only had to focus on finishing 13 miles at a time!
+By breaking the trip into 13-mile legs, the 325-mile journey was easier for my brain to digest.

 My fellow riders were also phenomenal.
-We checked on each other throughout the ride to make sure we were all feeling well.
-One day, when my new friend Kelly asked me if I was doing okay during the ride, I responded by saying, “Yes!
+We checked on one another throughout the ride to make sure we were all feeling well.
+One day, when my new friend Kelly asked me if I was okay, I responded with, “Yes!
 Thank you.”
-She responded to my “thank you” with: “Of course!
+She responded with, “Of course!
 We’re all in this together!”

 Every night we gathered for dinner and a fireside chat.
-During these chats, we’d share stories of our hard days on the bike saddle.
-There was the day we helped pump water from a well, and moments when locals would add us to Facebook.
+We shared stories of our hard days on the bike saddle.
+There was the day we helped pump water from a well, and moments when locals would add us on Facebook.
 At dinner, we’d also exchange the pictures and selfies we took during that day’s ride.

 After a week on dirt and sandy rural roads, our trip came to an end.
 After crossing the final line at the majestic Victoria Falls, the feeling was bitter-sweet: I felt an amazing sense of accomplishment, yet sadness that the journey came to an end.